ValentinKolb/reciyml/Readme.md

     unit: "g"
     duration: "10min"
     waitTime: "0" # no wait time, the field can be omitted
-    preparation:
+    instruction:
-      - ... # see Preperation field
+      - ... # see Instruction field

     additionalIngredients:
       - ... # see Ingredient field